pbklink/motif-core/etc/motif-core.api.md

     IntegerGridFieldState: GridRecordFieldState;
 }

-// Warning: (ae-missing-release-tag) "GridLayoutsService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class GridLayoutsService extends LockOpenList<GridLayoutItem> {
-}

 // Warning: (ae-missing-release-tag) "GridOrderTriggerTypeIdCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)